marcoand75/cpr-vcodex-steroids/README.md

 ## 5-minute start

-If you just flashed `CPR-vCodex` and want the main value quickly:
+If you just flashed `CPR-vCodex Steroids` and want the main value quickly:

 1. Open `Home > Sync Day`
 2. Connect to Wi-Fi and sync the date
 3. Open a book and read normally
 4. Open `Apps > Reading Stats`
+5. Open `Apps > Library` to browse your SD card books
-5. Open `Apps > Reading Heatmap`
+6. Open `Apps > Reading Heatmap`

-That is enough to start using the core `vcodex` additions: coherent day-based analytics, better stats visibility, and improved app-level reading tools.
+That is enough to start using the core additions: coherent day-based analytics, better stats visibility, the full library browser, and improved app-level reading tools.

-## What this fork adds
+## What this fork adds (upstream CPR-vCodex features)

 | Feature | What it adds | More info |
 |---|---|---|